Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Problem Definition

-The robots are equipped with sensors (e.g., LiDAR or cameras) to collect measurements associated with the landmark positions $\bbx$ as per the following \textit{linear observation model}: $\bby_j(t) = \bbM_j(\bbp_j(t))\bbx + \bbv_j(t)$, where $\bby_j(t)$ is the measurement signal at discrete time $t$ taken by robot $j\in\ccalN$ that e.g., consists of range (or bearing) measurements.
-Also, $\bbv_j(t) \sim \ccalN(\bb0, \bbR_j(t) )$ is sensor-state-dependent Gaussian noise with covariance $\bbR_j(t)$.
+The robots are equipped with sensors (e.g., cameras) to collect measurements associated with the landmark positions $\bbx$ as per the following \textit{linear observation model}: $\bby_j(t) = \bbM_j(\bbp_j(t))\bbx + \bbv_j(t)$, where $\bby_j(t)$ is the measurement signal at discrete time $t$ taken by robot $j\in\ccalN$.
+For instance, linear observation models with respect to the hidden state have been considered in \cite{freundlich2018distributed}.
+Also, $\bbv_j(t) \sim \ccalN(\bb0, \bbR_j)$ is sensor-state-dependent Gaussian noise with covariance $\bbR_j$.
 Hereafter, we compactly denote the observation models of all robots as

-where $\bby(t)$ collects measurements taken by all robots associated with any landmark.\footnote{Note that the observation model \eqref{eq:measModelR} is assumed to be linear with respect to the landmark positions as this allows us to employ separation principles developed in estimation theory; see Section \ref{sec:updateMap}.
-Nonlinear models are considered in Section \ref{sec:extensions}.}
+where $\bby(t)$ collects measurements taken at time $t$ by all robots associated with any landmark, and $\bbM$ and $\bbR$ are diagonal matrices where their $j$-th diagonal block is $\bbM_j$ and $\bbR_j$, respectively.\footnote{Note that the observation model \eqref{eq:measModelR} is assumed to be linear with respect to the landmark positions as this allows us to employ separation principles developed in estimation theory; see Section \ref{sec:updateMap}.
+Nonlinear models (e.g., range sensors) are considered in Section \ref{sec:extensions}.}

-Moreover, we assume that the robots are equipped with sensors (e.g., cameras) to collect measurements associated with the landmark classes $\bbc$.
-Specifically, such semantic measurements are generated by an object recognition algorithm and they consist of label measurements along with a confidence score associated with this label measurement \cite{atanasov2016localization}.
+Moreover, we assume that the robots are equipped with object recognition systems that allow them to collect measurements associated with the landmark classes $\bbc$.
+These semantic measurements typically consist of label measurements along with label probabilities \cite{redmon2016you,ren2016faster, guo2017calibration}.
 Since such algorithms are scale- and orientation-invariant, the class measurement is independent of the robot/sensor position (assuming that the landmark is within the sensing range of the robot).
-Thus, the semantic measurement is generated by the following observation model: $[\bby_{j}^c, \bbs_{j}^c]=\bbg_j(c_j)$ (see also \cite{atanasov2016localization}) where $\bby_{j}^c$ and $\bbs_{j}^c$ represent the class measurements and the corresponding confidence scores respectively.
+Thus, once a landmark $\ell_i$ is detected, a semantic measurement is generated by the following observation model: $[\bby_{j}^c, \bbs_{j}^c]=\bbg_j(L_i)$ (see also \cite{atanasov2016localization}) where $\bby_{j}^c$ and $\bbs_{j}^c$ represent a class/label measurement and the corresponding probability scores over all available classes, respectively, and $L_i$ stands for the true class of the detected landmark $\ell_i$.
+More details about modeling sensors generating semantic measurements can be found in \cite{atanasov2016localization}; see also Remark \ref{rem:objRec}.
 Hereafter, we compactly denote the object recognition model of all robots as